FriendCode/gitrap/README.md

 ### FileSystem layout

-It's really simple : GitRap use a separated branch named "gitrap" in the source repository to store all the conversations as trees :
+It's really simple : GitRap uses a separate branch named "gitrap" in the source repository to store all the conversations as trees

     [branch gitrap] /
         1377878509004/